The Indian Rupee in Free Fall: Understanding the 2025 Crash and Its Wider Implications

 1. Resurgent US Dollar Strength

-After Donald Trump’s re-election and the announcement of reciprocal tariffs and “America First” trade policies, global capital flowed back into US assets.
-Higher expected US interest rates and a risk-off environment strengthened the dollar index (DXY) by more than 7 per cent in the second half of 2025.
+After Donald Trump’s re-election and the announcement of reciprocal tariffs and “America First” trade policies, global capital returned to US assets.
+Higher expected US interest rates and a risk-off environment strengthened the dollar index (DXY) by more than 7 percent in the second half of 2025.

 2. Persistent Current-Account Pressure

-India’s merchandise trade deficit widened sharply because of high commodity prices (especially energy and edible oils) and festive-season gold imports that exceeded US$17 billion in October–November alone.
-A larger import bill directly increases demand for dollars.
+India’s merchandise trade deficit grew significantly due to high commodity prices, especially for energy and edible oils.
+Festive-season gold imports went over US$17 billion in October and November alone.
+A larger import bill directly raises the demand for dollars.

 3. Foreign Portfolio Outflows

-Foreign institutional investors pulled out approximately US$17–20 billion from Indian equities and debt in 2025, the highest annual exodus since the COVID-19 panic of 2020.
+Foreign institutional investors withdrew about US$17 to 20 billion from Indian equities and debt in 2025.
+This was the largest annual exit since the COVID-19 panic in 2020.

 4. Domestic Industrial Slowdown

-The Index of Industrial Production (IIP) growth collapsed to just 0.4 per cent in October 2025, signalling that manufacturing—the sector most likely to generate export revenue—is stagnating.
-Weak export growth removes a natural source of dollar inflows.
+The Index of Industrial Production (IIP) growth fell to only 0.4 percent in October 2025.
+This indicates that manufacturing, the sector most likely to generate export revenue, is struggling.
+Slow export growth eliminates a key source of dollar inflows.

 5. Uncertainty over US–India Trade Relations

 Together, these factors have overwhelmed the Reserve Bank of India’s (RBI) efforts to stabilise the currency.
-Despite selling an estimated US$30–35 billion from its forex reserves in 2024–25, the central bank has only managed to slow—not reverse—the decline.
+Despite selling an estimated US$30 to 35 billion from its forex reserves in 2024 to 2025, the central bank has only managed to slow the decline, not reverse it.

 Has the Rupee Really Been in “Free Fall”?

-Strictly speaking, the RBI has continued to intervene and the market remains orderly.
-Yet from a psychological and economic-impact perspective, the phrase “rupee in free fall” is understandable: the currency has lost more than 35 per cent of its value against the dollar since early 2014 (from ≈₹60 to over ₹90), and the pace has accelerated sharply in 2025.
+Strictly speaking, the RBI has continued to intervene, and the market remains orderly.
+However, from a psychological and economic perspective, the phrase “rupee in free fall” makes sense: the currency has lost over 35 percent of its value against the dollar since early 2014 (from approximately ₹60 to more than ₹90), and the pace has picked up significantly in 2025.

 The Three Common Narratives—and Why They Are Only Partly True

-When any currency weakens significantly, three standard explanations usually emerge from official and media circles.
-In 2025 India, these have been repeated frequently:
+When any currency weakens significantly, three usual explanations come up from official and media sources.
+In 2025 in India, these have been mentioned often:

 Theory: A cheaper rupee makes Indian goods and services more competitive abroad.